KIPAC/Physics89L/docs/setup.md

 Note that this will download the current version of the repository, so you will want to do this each week before class to include any changes made.
 You probably want to save the older version first so that you can refer to previous work.

-## Open the jupyter notebook browser
+## Open the Jupyter Notebook browser

 If you installed Anaconda, then you can start jupyter from the Anaconda Navigator, which has a graphical interface.
 Navigate to: Applications -> Anaconda Navigator, then click on the "Launch" button in the "Jupyter Notebook" box.